BUMETCS673/cs673se_sum1_24_team_3/code/README.md

 The is implemented using a Django webserver and sqlite database.
 The code can either be ran locally in a python virtual environent or within the Docker engine using the included Dockerfile and docker-compose.yml

-To run locally:
+To run the development server locally:

 1) create a python virtual environment

 `python -m venv env`

-2) ACtivate the python virtual environemnt
+2) Activate the python virtual environemnt

 Windows
 `.\env\Scripts\activate`